 - When responding to the helpdesk, do not alter the subject line, and only include the relevent portion of the previous message body.

-When contacting the helpdesk, and include a line in the body of the email that says: I would like to add the following people to the CC list......, ......, ......,
+When contacting the helpdesk, include a line in the body of the email that says: I would like to add the following people to the CC list......, ......, ......,

 The owner of the ticket will add these people to the cc list when replying, ensuring everyone's informed about the issue.

-- only the requester will recieve a reply to the email sent to the helpdesk.
-Those who are cc'd will not.
+- Only the requester will recieve a reply to the email sent to the helpdesk.
+Those who are CC'd will not.

 Inquiries sent to the helpdesk are typically assigned within two hours during working days.
 If you do not recieve a response within a reasonable amount of time, you can reply to the automated message you received when you submitted your request.